yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       For more information about these types of images, see ``meta/classes/image_types*.bbclass`` in the :term:`Source Directory`.

+   :term:`IMAGE_VERSION_SUFFIX`
+      Version suffix that is part of the default :term:`IMAGE_NAME` and :term:`KERNEL_ARTIFACT_NAME` values.
+      Defaults to ``"-${DATETIME}"``, however you could set this to a version string that comes from your external build environment if desired, and this suffix would then be used consistently across the build artifacts.

    :term:`INC_PR`
       Helps define the recipe revision for recipes that share a common